Skip to main content

 Plain English Summary

 What happens to your mind when your heart stops?
 This landmark four-year study β€” the largest of its kind β€” tracked over 2,000 cardiac arrest cases across 15 hospitals in the US, UK, and Austria to find out.
-Of the 140 survivors who could be interviewed, a surprising 46% reported some kind of mental experience during the time they were clinically dead.
-About 9% had what matched the classic definition of a near-death experience (think tunnels of light and life reviews), and 2% described full, vivid awareness β€” actually seeing and hearing the medical team working on them.
+Of the 140 survivors who could be interviewed, a surprising 55% reported some kind of mental experience during the time they were clinically dead: 46% had memories with non-NDE cognitive themes (fear, bright light, family, deja-vu, violence), while 9% had what matched the classic definition of a near-death experience (think tunnels of light and life reviews).
+Two percent described full, vivid awareness β€” actually seeing and hearing the medical team working on them.
 The showstopper: one patient accurately described specific resuscitation details during a roughly three-minute window when their brain should have had zero function, and staff confirmed the account.
 That single verified case is a big deal in the debate over whether consciousness can exist independently of brain activity.
 The findings were compelling enough to launch an even larger follow-up study called AWARE II.

 Background: Cardiac arrest (CA) survivors experience cognitive deficits including post-traumatic stress disorder (PTSD).
 It is unclear whether these are related to cognitive/mental experiences and awareness during CPR.
 Despite anecdotal reports the broad range of cognitive/mental experiences and awareness associated with CPR has not been systematically studied.